Frying Pan Shoals Light: History

-In August 2011, the Frying Pan Tower was directly hit by Hurricane Irene with measured winds of 67 mph and waves of 28 ft.
+In August 2011, the Frying Pan Light Station was directly hit by Hurricane Irene with measured winds of 67 mph and waves of 28 ft.
 An observational flight the day after the storm, August 28, 2011, showed that the tower had no visible damage from the impact.
-It was listed in an article in Time on light houses that have been restored to bed and breakfast facilities, although Neal's goal was never to create a hotel or bed and breakfast, but instead to raise funds to restore the facility.

-In November 2012, Hurricane Sandy went within a few dozen miles of the Frying Pan Tower but due to its being a low-category storm at the time, the only issue was a few disturbed ceiling tiles due to a window being left open noted by owner Neal.
+In November 2012, Hurricane Sandy went within a few dozen miles of the Frying Pan Light Station but due to its being a low-category storm at the time, the only issue was a few disturbed ceiling tiles due to a window being left open.

 In September 2018, the Shoals were in the path of Hurricane Florence.
-Media coverage in the hours before the storms landfall noted the American flag on Frying Pan Tower being torn to shreds by the extreme conditions as the hurricane approached.
+Media coverage in the hours before the storms landfall noted the American flag on Frying Pan Light Station being torn to shreds by the extreme conditions as the hurricane approached.
 This could be seen live from an Explore.org camera on the tower.
 Coverage of the flag was widely viewed online, and the flag was eventually given the name Kevin by livestream viewers.
 After the storm passed, the flag was recovered and sold at an auction to raise money for the Wilmington Red Cross.
 In 2019, it went through Hurricane Dorian.
 As the eye passed over the structure, a weather station on the tower reported a pressure of 959.5 mb.

-Starting in 2018 and finalized in 2019, Neal divested all ownership interest to focus on the restoration efforts as the executive director of FPTower Inc., a federally registered 501(c)(3) nonprofit.
-FPTower Inc. is organizing the restoration with volunteers, donations, and active promotion of the tower as a resource for education, research, and as an iconic piece of American Coast Guard history.

 Structural conditions

 The light tower is accessible by helicopter and by boat.
 A January 2010 onsite inspection by an engineering firm that was contracted by the Coast Guard determined that the helipad platform can indeed support a helicopter and that the entire structure, while in need of repair, was structurally sound.
 The lower stairs to the light tower were destroyed by a hurricane and the mid to upper section stairs have experienced significant deterioration due to the salt environment.

-Since Neal converted to full-time employment as the executive director of FPTower Inc, the restoration has dramatically accelerated with now restored heating and air conditioning, donated steel and building materials, and solar energy sponsorships from several vendors.
-Explore.org has also maintained a strong presence supporting the streaming of live underwater and above water public feeds to encourage a better understanding of our world around us.

 The platform on the tower consists of two floors.
 The subfloor is a living area of approximately 5000 ft2 that includes seven bedrooms, kitchen, office, storage area, recreation area and toilet facilities.